mexico86/mxco86-website/content/articles/mapping_for_team_alignment.md

 ## Facilitating Technical Conversations {#facilitating-technical-conversations}

-We find the process of mapping helps to facilitate conversations within a group.
-What we're looking for here is to support the agreements and disagreements that help to create alignment on a project.
-We find the mapping activity useful as a scaffold around which important conversations can happen, often in an indirect manner.
+I find the process of mapping helps to facilitate conversations within a group.
+What's sometimes needed is an activity to support the agreements and disagreements that help to create alignment on a project.
+Mapping can be a scaffold around which important conversations can happen, often in an indirect manner.
 The maps themselves provide an anchor for the discussion without explicit focus on a particular technical question.

+Without mapping it's more likely that other conversation starters will be used such as posing a technical question or proposing a straw-man solution.
-Without mapping we may have posed a question or proposed a solution with the intention of starting a conversation.
-This is easily misinterpreted as suggesting a preferred approach which can have the effect of shutting down the team's own ideas on how to proceed.
-The mapping process allows the group to own the generation and refinement of strategies, plans and techniques.
+These are easily misinterpreted as suggesting or pushing a preferred approach, which can have the effect of shutting down a group's ideas on how to proceed.
+The mapping process allows the team to own the generation and refinement of strategies, plans and techniques.

 ## Gaining Multiple Perspectives {#gaining-multiple-perspectives}

-As a team is establishing an approach to an activity, interaction and engagement with the mapping process can help broaden everyone's perspective.
+As a team is establishing an approach, interaction and engagement with the mapping process can help broaden everyone's perspective.
 For example, the concept of evolution of components is sometimes new to people.
 Considering components in this way may bring up new questions and perhaps offer a different viewpoint altogether.
 As the group maps out a domain on a whiteboard, and a component is in a particular evolutionary phase, the team may highlight how this relates to a particular problem and are able to discuss that in new terms.
 When information is in front of a group in a visual format it can help clarify the finer points.
 The mapping activity allows everyone to work together and often the key components of the work arise as emergent properties of this interaction.

 ## Highlighting the Shape of Work {#highlighting-the-shape-of-work}